saikiranmadimi/intro2/pokemon_lab/pokemon.md

 3. Make a helper function `makeDivTag(material)` that receives a string that gets placed in between the opening and closing `div` tags as a string.
 4. Make a helper function `makeImgTag(link)` that receives a string that gets placed inside the `src` attribute.
 5. Write a function `makeWebpage(content)` that makes the `html` and `body` tags and calls the two helper functions you created to put together the html page you see above.
 You will need a variable that starts off as an empty string that you keep adding to create the content that goes in between the `body` tags.
+6. Your HTML code should be a giant string.
+Once you're done building out the string, then write the string to your `.html` file.

 ## Part II: Generating a Webpage from a CSV File
 #### Pokemon Image Maker